What is Gestational Diabetes?

 If you are detected with gestational diabetes early on, it can increase the risk for miscarriage, pre-eclampsia and birth defects.
 Also, gestational diabetes increases your risk of suffering from type 2 diabetes post-pregnancy, according to research.

-Gestational Diabetes Treatment Plan
+Gestational Diabetes Diet and Treatment Plan

 It’s imperative that you get the right gestational diabetes treatment to prevent future complications for both your baby and you.
 It is possible to manage gestational diabetes with the right diet and an exercise regime that works for you.
 Both these changes are effective in controlling blood sugar levels.
 We highly recommend a LCHF diet (Low Carb High Fat) to reverse diabetes.
 Remember: Low Carbs does not mean No Carbs, especially for when you are eating for two.
 You want to ensure that the baby gets all the components needed to grow, but in the right measure only.
 Combine this with gentle exercises that are safe for you and your baby and you’re good to go.
 Think prenatal yoga, swimming and gentle walks.